VisionEval/VisionEval-Dev/sources/modules/VETravelDemandMM/inst/module_docs/CalculateAltModeTrips.md

 # CalculateAltModeTrips Module
-### May 28, 2019
+### March 2020

 This module predicts:

- 1- Transit PMT ( Person-Miles Traveled ) for households.
+ 1- transit PMT for households.
 It uses the model object in data/TransitPMTModel_df.rda and variables and coefficients therein to predict TransitPMT.

- 2- Transit trip frequency and average transit trip length for households.
+ 2- transit trip frequency and average trip length for households.
 It uses the model object in data/TransitTFLModel_df.rda and variables and coefficients therein to predict TransitTFL.

- 3- Walking PMT for households.
+ 3- walking PMT for households.
 It uses the model object in data/WalkPMTModel_df.rda and variables and coefficients therein to predict WalkPMT.

- 4- Walking trip frequency and average walking trip length for households.
+ 4- walking trip frequency and average walking trip length for households.
 It uses the model object in data/WalkTFLModel_df.rda and variables and coefficients therein to predict WalkTFL.

- 5- Biking PMT for households.
+ 5- biking PMT for households.
 It uses the model object in data/BikePMTModel_df.rda and variables and coefficients therein to predict BikePMT.

- 6- Biking trip frequency and average bike trip length for households.
+ 6- trip frequency (BikeTrips) and average trip length (BikeAvgTripDist) for households.
 It uses the model object in data/BikeTFLModel_df.rda and variables and coefficients therein to predict BikeTFL.

 ## Model Parameter Estimation
 See:

- * data-raw/TransitPMTModel_df.R
+ data-raw/TransitPMTModel_df.R
- * data-raw/TransitTFLModel_df.R
+ data-raw/TransitTFLModel_df.R
- * data-raw/WalkPMTModel_df.R
+ data-raw/WalkPMTModel_df.R
- * data-raw/WalkTFLModel_df.R
+ data-raw/WalkTFLModel_df.R
- * data-raw/BikePMTModel_df.R
+ data-raw/BikePMTModel_df.R
- * data-raw/BikeTFLModel_df.R
+ data-raw/BikeTFLModel_df.R

 ## How the Module Works

-This module includes 6 sub-modules for predicting alternative modes( Bike, Walk and Transit) person miles traveled, trip frequencies and trip lengths.
-If the users want to re-estimate the sub-modules for a new region, they can use the scripts in dara-raw folder to re-estimate the model.
-The model object will be saved in data folder.

-The module first uses a hurdle model to assign the alternative modes PMT to each household.
-Then a trip frequency model is applied to estimate number of yearly alternative modes trips for each household.
-Finally a linear regression model will be applied to estimate the average trip length for alternatiev modes.
-All the models have two different parameters for metro and non-metro residents.
+The user specifies the model in the estimation scripts in data-raw folder and saves the estimation results in data folder.
+If no model re-estimation is desired, the estimation process can be skipped and the default model specification is then used.
+The module assigns the alternative mode PMT and TFL to each household using variables including household characteristics, built environment, and transportation supply.

 ## User Inputs